SSPHub/tchap_bot_llm/README.md

 Will load all `register` functions listed in all .py files of the listeners folder.
 To deactivate a module, just update the name from `def register` to `def no_register` for example.

+# Docker

+Every push to the repo triggers the release of a new docker image

 ## Echo

 replies with time when message starts with coucou